Slider0007/AI-on-the-edge-device/docs/Installation/DeviceProvisioning/Manual.md

 An SD card is required for device operation, as the internal memory is insufficient to store all necessary files.
 The SD card must be preloaded with the correct content for the device to function properly.

 ⚠️ **Ensure the SD card is properly formatted** using the FAT or FAT32 file system. macOS-formatted cards may cause issues.
+Recommended SD-card size: ≤ 32GB

 ℹ️ Use the same firmware package `AI-on-the-edge-device__{Board Type}__*.zip` for this step.